 No, there is no typo.
-NordVPN’s speed with the New York server actually came close to 95 Mbps.
+NordVPN’s speed with the London server actually came close to 95 Mbps.

 CyberGhost, while not unimpressive for its part, fell short of the levels that NordVPN comfortably reached each time.
-This was also the case in NordVPN vs Surfshark in Spain where NordVPN delivered amazing speeds on all of its servers.
+This was also the case in NordVPN vs Surfshark where NordVPN delivered amazing speeds on all of its servers in UK.

 Overall, the average download speed of NordVPN is 91.98 Mbps in our test, while that of CyberGhost is 60.18 Mbps, a clear difference.
-This is why NordVPN is placed on a good rank in this list of the fastest VPN services in Spain.
+This is why NordVPN is placed on a good rank in this list of fastest VPN services.

-Why is NordVPN so much faster than CyberGhost?
+Why is NordVPN so much faster than CyberGhost in UK?

-On paper, NordVPN vs CyberGhost in Spain should have similar speeds.
+On paper, NordVPN vs CyberGhost should have similar speeds in UK.
 However, unlike CyberGhost, NordVPN has a huge advantage with its server network.

 The NordVPN server network updates give it a big edge with speeds and reliability over CyberGhost; these updates include: